 He abandoned any chance of happiness in his life for the happiness of his people.

-He abandoned Sitaji and sent her back to the forests she loved so much !
+He abandoned Sitaji and sent her back to the forests !

 He sought the help of sage Valmiki in this matter, as he was one of the most progressive of sages at the time.